enricivi/encephalic_vasculature_mapping/README.md

 $ ./ImageJ-linux64 --ij2 --headless --run path/to/script 'img_file="path/to/image",ouput="path/to/output/folder"'
 Fiji: https://fiji.sc/#
 Headless mode: http://imagej.net/Scripting_Headless
-6) Use cluster_meanshift.py (folder: post-process-denoising) to clean the graph from noises (with the bandwith's value of 15      the result is very good)
+6) Use cluster_meanshift.py (folder: post-process-denoising) to clean the graph from noises

 NB use -h to see the script's helps